 All eligible students who apply to SFE can receive a maintenance loan to help them meet their living costs.
 This loan is expected to contribute towards the cost of accommodation, food and travel.
 The amount available will depend on your personal circumstances and where you are living while you study.

-The following table demonstrates examples of the maximum funding available depending on where a student is living while they study:
+The following table demonstrates examples of funding available depending on household income and where a student is living while they study:

-Please note, the amount of loan available will be affected by household income details.
+As can be seen above, the amount of maintenance loan available will be affected by household income details.

 The maintenance loan is paid directly to students, normally in three instalments; one at the start of each term.
 The first instalment is normally released to you within 3-5 working days after you have completed enrolment and collected your ID card.
 Therefore it is important to arrive at University with funding for at least two weeks available to you.